 Have too many strawberries?
 Check out this collection of summer berries and cherry recipes.

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.

 - 5 large strawberries

 - Core, peel, and coarsely chop the apples.
 Put them in a medium sized pot (larger if you are scaling up the recipe), and add enough water to cover the bottom.
-You can turn the heat on at this point if you want.
+You can turn the heat on at this point if you want.5 medium sized apples

-- Wash, core, and coarsely chop the strawberries and add them to the pot.
+- Wash, core, and coarsely chop the strawberries and add them to the pot.5 large strawberries

-- Cover and cook the applesauce on low (it should be bubbling but not vigorously), stirring and mashing occasionally with a spoon or potato masher, until the apples have softened so much they are falling apart and mash easily, ~45 minutes give or take, depending on your apples.
+- Cover and cook the applesauce on low (it should be bubbling but not vigorously), stirring and mashing occasionally with a spoon or potato masher, until the apples have softened so much they are falling apart and mash easily, about 45 minutes depending on your apples.

-- Remove from heat and puree in a blender or food processor, if desired.
+- Remove from heat and stir in the vanilla.
+Puree the applesauce in a blender or food processor, if desired.½ teaspoon vanilla extract

 - Serve the strawberry applesauce warm or at room temperature.

 Looking for dinner inspiration, classic recipes and new seasonal favorites?